Guides enemiesweaponsgearpvpextraction

 · April 6, 2026 · 9 min read · Patch 1.22.0

-Close Scrutiny is Arc Raiders’ first ARC Operation, a PvPvE map condition that spawns Assessors: massive three-legged ARC probes carrying concentrated loot.
+Close Scrutiny is Arc Raiders’ first ARC Operation, a PvPvE map condition that spawns Assessors: three-legged ARC probes carrying concentrated loot.
 Introduced on March 31, 2026 with the Flashpoint Update (Patch 1.22.0), it’s a different category of content from weather modifiers like Cold Snap or Electromagnetic Storms.
 Container loot across the map drops significantly, ARC patrol density increases, and Assessors become the primary loot source.
 Close Scrutiny is also the only way to get the Dolabra Energy Shotgun blueprint and Assessor Matrix crafting materials.

 Arc Raiders Close Scrutiny - Assessor landing with red beams